chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 components do help to move things around in the app as well as design reviews within Storybook.

-Let's start by updating reducers and actions to include the error and loading fields we want:
+Let's start by updating reducer and actions to include the error and loading fields we want:

 ```js